thexerteproject/xerteonlinetoolkits/moodle_integration_readme.txt

 Step 1.
 Test your XOT installation before trying to use the moodle integration e.g. install toolkits and use the guest authentication to make sure everything is working - creating, viewing, exporting an LO etc

-Note: the different authentication options are enabled/disabled at the bottom of config.php e.g. uncomment //$xerte_toolkits_site->authentication_method = 'Guest'; to test with guest authentication.
+Note: the different authentication options are enabled/disabled at the bottom of auth_config.php e.g. uncomment //$xerte_toolkits_site->authentication_method = 'Guest'; to test with guest authentication.

 Step 2.
 Either by using the management page or by editing sitedetails in the database add the path to your moodle installation to the integration config path field